-Standards Social Studies Educational Technology 4.3.1 Analyzes differing interpretations of events in U.S. history (1890 - present).
-1.3.1 Identify and define authentic problems and significant questions for investigation and plan 5.2.1 Evaluates and revises research questions to refine inquiry on an issue or event. strategies to guide inquiry.
-Explore possible topics and available 5.2.2 Evaluates the validity, reliability, and credibility of sources when researching an issue or event. information on current issues using databases and digital resources to organize a project or solve a problem.
-5.4.1 Evaluates and interprets other points of view on an issue within a paper or presentation.5.4.2 Creates strategies to avoid plagiarism and 1.3.3 Analyze, synthesize, and ethically use information to develop a solution, make informed decisions, and report results. respects intellectual property when developing a paper or presentation.
-(Grades 9/10) Combine information from separate sources to produce, support, and counter arguments.
+Standards Social Studies Educational Technology 2.4.1 Analyzes and evaluates how people across the world have addressed issues involved with the distribution of resources and sustainability in the past and present.
+1.3.1 Identify and define authentic problems and significant questions for investigation and plan strategies to guide inquiry.
+Explore possible topics and available 3.2.2 Understands and analyzes examples of ethnocentrism.5.2.2 Evaluates the validity, reliability, and credibility of sources when researching an information on current issues using databases and digital resources to organize a project or solve a problem.
+1.3.3 Analyze, synthesize, and ethically use issue or event.5.4.1 Evaluates multiple reasons or factors to develop a position paper or presentation. information to develop a solution, make informed decisions, and report results.Combine information from separate sources 5.4.2 Creates strategies to avoid plagiarism and respects intellectual property when developing a paper or presentation. to produce, support, and counter arguments.
 Assess the credibility, validity, and potential bias of online resources.
 Apply copyright law to correctly excerpt, paraphrase, and publish results to a wider audience.
 Cite sources using bibliography tools.
 Select relevant sources for a particular purpose or audience.